dotnet/docs/docs/architecture/cloud-native/relational-vs-nosql-data.md

 > Internally, Cosmos stores the data in a simple [struct](https://docs.microsoft.com/dotnet/csharp/programming-guide/classes-and-structs/using-structs) format made up of primitive data types.
 For each request, the database engine translates the primitive data into the model representation you've selected.

 In the previous figure, 5-13, note the [Table API]((https://docs.microsoft.com/azure/cosmos-db/table-introduction)) option.
 This API is an evolution of [Azure Table Storage](https://azure.microsoft.com/services/storage/tables/).
-Both share the same underlying table model, but the Cosmos DB Table API provides many premium enhancements not available in the Azure Storage API.
+Both share the same underlying table model, but the Cosmos DB Table API adds premium enhancements not available in the Azure Storage API.
 These features are contrasted in Figure 5-4.

 ![Azure Table API](media/azure-table-api.png)